damiankorcz/Alternative-Checkboxes-Reference-Set/README.md

 Special thanks to the following people for their direct contributions to this repository:
 - [**claremacrae** ](https://github.com/claremacrae) - For assisting in parsing through all available themes in Obsidian's Community Themes Store.
 - [**ElsaTam**](https://github.com/ElsaTam) - For reviewing the CSS in each theme to identify the patterns used to implement the feature.
+- [**sigrunixia**](https://github.com/sigrunixia) - For helping with the Repository maintenance and outward tasks like presenting the initiative to new themes.

 Also, big thanks to everyone that contributed feedback over in the Discord Thread.